tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Payload-Format-for-Table-Service-Operations.md

 -   `odata.metadata`: The metadata URL for a collection, entity, primitive value, or service document.

--   `odata.id`: The entity id which is generally the URL to the resource.
+-   `odata.id`: The entity ID, which is generally the URL to the resource.

 -   `odata.editlink`: The link used to edit/update the entry, if the entity is updatable and the odata.id does not represent a URL that can be used to edit the entity.